kahunacohen/real-world-fp/README.md

 * Our solution is unnecessarily verbose, which makes it hard to read and introduces more opportunties for bugs.
 * It mutates variables including `employeeTotal` and `ret` in the base class' `makeEmployeeSummaryTable` and the instance variable `employeeSummaryTable`.
 Not only is this unnecessary, it makes it harder to reason about.
 It also contributes to the verbosity as stated above.
-* Writing tests is unncessarily hard.
+* Writing tests is unnecessarily hard.
 Because we are reading and writing to the file system, we have to ensure those files exist and are writable before each test and are removed after.

 ## A Functional Implementation